avive/karmacoin-docs/versioned_docs/version-0.1.0/testnet/validator.md

 ## Validating

-1. Select `Staking` from the main menu and click on `Accounts`.
+1. Select `Staking` from the `Network` menu and click on `Accounts`.

-2. You will see a list of active validators currently running on the network.

-3. Click on `All Stashes` and Locate your validator in the list.
+2. Click on `All Stashes` and Locate your stash account in the list.

-4. Click `Validate` for your validator to set up validation.
+3. Click `Validate` for your validator to set up validation.

 The `reward commission percentage` is the commission percentage that you can declare against your validator's rewards.
 This is the rate that your validator will be commissioned with.